Our Curriculum

 Earn College Credit

-Through our unique partnership with Portland State University, Carpe Diem students can earn up to 18 quarter-credits on a Group Semester, and up to 36 quarter-credits while participating in our Latitudes Year.
+Through partnerships with established higher education institutions, Carpe Diem students can earn up to 18 semester credits on a Group Semester, and up to 36 semester-credits while participating in our Latitudes Year.
 Click here to learn more about earning college credit and to explore our current course offerings.

 Testimonials